-Central Kentucky Research Associates, Inc. is a multispecialty clinical research site with offices in Lexington and Mt.
-Sterling, Kentucky.
+Central Kentucky Research Associates, Inc. is a multispecialty clinical research site in Lexington, Kentucky.
 The ability to recruit evaluable patients rapidly and produce high-quality study results in a timely manner has earned Central Kentucky Research Associates, Inc. (CKRA) a sterling reputation as one of the nation’s leading, independent clinical drug research facilities.
 This is affirmed by the fact that the company, which ranks in the top 10 percent of the nation’s clinical trial sites in subject evaluability, has conducted trials (Phases 1 through IV) for every major drug company in the U.S. and many in Europe and Japan.

 Central Kentucky Research Associates (CKRA) makes it possible for people to participate in clinical trials that can change the face of medicine.
 Founded in 1991 by Deborah Dyer, RN, BSN and the late Jacqueline Smith, RN, BSN, CCRC, Central Kentucky Research Associates was Kentucky’s first independent clinical drug research facility.
 CKRA is also one of the few such facilities in the nation that is owned and operated by women who are not physicians.

 CKRA has conducted over 500 Phase I, II, III, and IV clinical trials in the areas of Allergy, Cardiology, Dermatology, Endocrine/Metabolism , Gastroenterology, Infectious Diseases, Musculoskeletal, Neurology, Pain Management, Pediatrics, Respiratory, Urology, and Women’s Health.
 Patients are recruited through the company’s extensive database and through advertising mediums such as television, radio, and print.